 My weekly classes, personal study, and participation in tournaments have given me a better understanding and respect for the practice of the art of tai chi and the discipline required to pay homage to this ancient tradition.
 As a result, I have been able to maximize my experience as I continue to train and grow as a student.

 Regular practice is essential which I still need to improve upon.
 I've learned that tai chi cannot just be considered a mode of stress reduction as I naively thought in 2003.
 That minimizes and disrespects the art and the masters who so generously passed it down through the generations.

 The practice of the martial art of tai chi must be incorporated into the daily life in order for full benefits and growth to be attained.
-For this I strive, as I continue to cultivate inner peace and stability, and express my "jing" through my tai chi experience, and reach new levels of mastery.
+For this I strive, as I continue to cultivate inner peace and stability.
+I focus on the expression of my "jing" through my practice in hopes of reaching new levels of mastery and overall wellness.

 Closing Qi Gong Practice

 "Like Water Flowing" (JLE 2010)